 00 I’m Still Julie

 I live in NYC and like tiny things (ant-sized).
+I love solving puzzles.
 I eat a banana every day.
 The correct way to eat an egg is poached.
 It took me a year to learn crow pose.
 I collect polyster shirts with cool patterns from the 60s and 70s.

 My current skincare routine is: Dr. Dennis Gross Facewash, Biologique Recherche p50, retinol (PM), Dr. Dennis Gross Vitamin C Serum (AM), Dr. Jart Ceramidin Cream, Sunscreen.